 Community Toilet Block Projects

-- It was observed that most urban local bodies provided community toilet blocks as the only solution to address the sanitation needs of the informal community, as they lacked real time data to deliver appropriate solutions.
+- It was observed that most urban local bodies provided community toilet blocks as the only solution to address sanitation needs of the community.
+Pune and Sangli were no exception to this.

 - Our citywide surveys of slums in Sangli in 2001 revealed that 77 out of 98 slums had no access to basic sanitation and were largely defecating in the open.

-- Till the early 2000s, despite the extensive sewage network across the city the majority (70%) of slums were not connected to the service.
-Therefore the Pune Municipal Corporation (PMC) used stand-alone aqua-privy tanks, which cracked easily and frequently allowed raw sewage to leak out over the surrounding areas.
+- Till the early 2000, over 70% of slum dwellers in Pune could use only community toilets, because many slums were not connected to the city‘s main sewage networks.
+Hence the Pune Municipal Corporation (PMC) opted for aqua-privy tanks which often cracked easily, allowing the raw sewage to leak out over the surrounding area.

-- The ULB’s continue to bear the financial and maintenance burden of community toilets every year, where large budgetary allocations are made just for their upkeep.
-In short, this is an ineffective and unsustainable endeavour which is high on capex (capital expenditure) and maintenance cost.
+- The PMC continues to bear the financial and maintenance burden of community toilets every year where large budgetary allocations are made just for their upkeep.
+In short, this is an ineffective and unsustainable endeavour which is high on capex and maintenance cost.

-We have successfully implemented innovative sanitation projects in the cities of Pune and Sangli-Miraj.
-The community toilets in Sangli-Miraj included accommodation for a caretaker and a biogas system.
-The biogas system converts the gases generated by human excreta into a fuel source for the caretaker whose cooking needs were completely satisfied.
-SA’s community toilets linked to biogas and built over a decade ago are still functioning well today.
+We have successfully implemented innovative sanitation projects in the cities of Pune, Sangli, and Miraj.
+The community toilets in Sangli and Miraj included accommodation for a caretaker and a biogas system.
+The system converts the gases generated by human excreta into a fuel source for the caretaker whose cookings needs were completely satisfied.
+Shelter Associates’ community toilets linked to biogas and built over a decade ago are still functioning well.